HOMEPAGE SERVICES PRICES BOOKING-FORM LONDON GUIDE GIFTS HOTELS FLIGHTS SHOPPING CONTACT-US TERMS-& CONDITIONS TRAVEL RESOURCES

 DOSH: cash/money.

-DUVET: comforter or bed covering.
+DUVET: Bed covering.

 FIVER: five-pound note.